AppMonsta/slate/source/includes/details-for-a-single-app.md

 **requires_os**           | A string indicating the minimum OS/platform version this app requires, if present.
 **screenshot_urls**       | An array of screenshot urls.
-**seller**                | App seller name as it appears on Apple’s App Store. ![itunes_only](../images/itunes_logo.jpg) **status**                | Indicates what `status_date` is in relationship to.
+**seller**                | App seller name as it appears on Apple’s App Store. ![itunes_only](../images/itunes_logo.jpg) **status**                | Indicates an app status, in relationship to its <code>status_date</code>.
 If it is either "updated" or "released", the app is available for download.
 If it is "dead", the app is no longer present in the store.
 **status_date**           | The date the app was updated or released, as a string in whatever format it's displayed on the store.
 **status_unix_timestamp** | The parsed unix timestamp of the `status_date` field.
 **store_url**             | App store URL.